jackwfrench/Membero-Membership-Management/README.md

 ## License

-This project is licensed under the MIT License - Read more at [LICENSE.md](./LICENSE.md)
+This project is licensed under the GNU General Public License v3.0 - Read more at [LICENSE.md](./LICENSE.md)